 Many sites are located in cities with a plethora of transportation options.
 In some cases, it will be easiest to drive to the site, but be aware that parking can be an issue, especially if the site is in a crowded or insecure area.
 Cabs are a good option but are not always reliable.
-Subways or trains are often cheap and reliable, but be sure that you will be able to physically handle the equipment.
-Also keep in mind that during peak hours the carriage may well be standing room only and there may be a short window of time at your stop with which to force your way through the crowd and off the train (not an easy task with large, heavy cases).
+Subways or trains are often cheap and reliable, but require carrying all of the equipment (up and down flights of narrow, steep, crowded stairs).
+Also keep in mind that during peak hours the carriage may well be standing room only and there may be a short window of time to maneuver through the crowd and off the train (not an easy task with large, heavy cases).